znuny/manual/source/admin/webservices/transport/index.rst

     Define the route that should get mapped to this operation.
 Variables marked by a ':' will get mapped to the entered name and passed along with the others to the mapping. (e.g. /Ticket/:TicketID).

+    You may use any of the ticket data in the routing, (e.g. /Ticket/:TicketID?UserLogin=:UserLogin&Password=:Password or /Ticket/:Ticket.DynamicField_MyField)

+    XSLT Mapping is applied, before the transport variable is used!
+So you must use the resulting structure in the route mapping.

 .. important::

     If you rename an operation, this setting will be lost and you must configure it again for the new name.